project-sunbird/project-sunbird.github.io/pages/features-documentation/workspace.md

 allowSearch: true
 ---
 ## Overview
 There are various user roles on Sunbird.
-Each user has a unique role to play in the organization they are a part of.
+Each user has a unique role to play in their respective organizations.
 Organization administrators assign one or many responsibilities to users on Sunbird.
 Extending the literal meaning of workspace, a space to work, Sunbird provides a unique workspace to suit the work needs of each user.

 In this section of documentation, we discuss the workspace of users who create and curate content on Sunbird.